Page views 54583

 I thought it might be an idea for both of us to think more about our fantasies – as a way of getting to know each other properly.
 I’d love to understand more about you – and you about me.

 However liberated our societies tell us we are and should be, most of us maintain a deep sense of privacy, powered by shame, around aspects of our sexuality.
 It’s very hard to imagine that someone could both know us candidly – and still respect and like us.
 But rather than viewing this as a tragedy, we can turn our customary loneliness into an opportunity to create a unique bond with someone we deeply care for.
-They’ll be as unlikely as we ever to have shared much of who they are sexually.
+They are just as unlikely to have shared much of who they are sexually as we have been.

 I know this could sound weird, but…